sockeqwe/website-old/_posts/2015-01-10-annotationprocessing101.md

 **Please note that parts of the code of FactoryProcessor has some edges and pitfalls.
 These "mistakes" are placed explicit by me to struggle through them as I explain common mistakes while writing annotation processors (like  "Attempt to recreate a file").
 If you start writing your own annotation processor based on FactoryProcessor DON'T copy and paste this pitfalls.
 Instead you should avoid them from the very beginning.**

-In a future blog post (Annotation Procssing 101 Part II) I will write about unit testing annotation processors.
+In a future blog post (Annotation Processing 102) I will write about unit testing annotation processors.
 However, my next blog post will be about software architecture in android.
 Stay tuned.